-Accessory dwelling unit shall be converted to another permitted use or shall be removed, if one of the dwelling units ceases to be occupied by the owner as specified above.
-[Reflects Private Citizen-Initiated Amendment]
+- Accessory dwelling unit shall be converted to another permitted use or shall be removed, if one of the dwelling units ceases to be occupied by the owner as specified above. (amendment a)

 C. D. Accessory dwelling unit shall not be larger than 50 percent of the living area of the primary residence.